SunMarc/RecommenderSystem/README.md

 # RecommenderSystem

-The table below lists the recommender algorithms that have explored.
+The table below lists the recommender algorithms that I have explored

 | Algorithm | Environment | Type | Description |
 | --- | --- | --- | --- |